-The Commercialization Academy is a Griffiss Institute entrepreneurial education program sponsored by the Air Force Research Laboratory Information Directorate (AFRL/RI).
-The Griffiss Institute has partnered with Wasabi Ventures to run the academy in 2015, and once again, in 2018.
+The AFRL Commercialization Academy is a Griffiss Institute entrepreneurial education program sponsored by the Air Force Research Laboratory Information Directorate (AFRL/RI).
 The Academy pairs high-caliber founders with high-potential AFRL technologies with the goals of developing entrepreneurial leaders and launching new technology ventures.

 - Entrepreneurship education for founders

 - Technology due diligence, ideation and market validation

 - Technology licensure, business acceleration and go to market strategy